 The secret ingredient in this slow cooker oatmeal recipe is coconut milk!
 The coconut milk makes this oatmeal extra creamy, as well as prevents the oatmeal from sticking to the side of the slow cooker pot.

-Enjoy this slow cooker oatmeal recipe!
+Enjoy this oatmeal breakfast recipe!
 Any questions or comments, let me know below.

-Slow Cooker Oatmeal - Overnight with Steel Cut OatsPrint Recipe Pin Recipe
+Slow Cooker Oatmeal - Overnight with Steel Cut OatsPrint Recipe Save Recipe

 - 1 cup steel cut oats (pinhead oats)